jackbennettuk/GearworksEngine/README.md

 }
 ```

-### `Engine implementation file`
+### `Engine implementation`
-In another file (or the main file), you can implement the library's `engine` class to put your own logic.
+In another file (or the main file), you can implement the library's `engine` class for your own game logic.
 Keep in mind that, even in a blank project, you need to implement these functions.
 If you don't have any logic in them, leave them blank but keep the function definition there.

 ```C++
 // Include the gearworks file here